 - Tips are not interchangeable.
 They use one piece of a metal glued tip.
 Cutting the shaft might be a solution.
 But you’ll lose length.

 - These arrows come assembled.
 But they might need little fixing up like glued feathers again.
 Fletching came off easily.

-- Sometimes nocks are easily falling off.
+- Sometimes nocks fall off easily.
 Extra glue might solve this problem as well.

-- Shafts can be easily broken if you hit the tree or wooden target frame.
+- Shafts can be easily broken if you hit a tree or a wooden target frame.